Alumni & Friends

 Kipling Camp #4

 Saskatoon, SK S7H 5P1

-Note: This service is provided as a courtesy to our graduates.
+Note: This information is provided as a courtesy to our graduates.
 The College of Engineering and the Corporation of the Seven Wardens Inc./Société des Sept Gardiens Inc. are independent bodies.

 Support the College